shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-authorization.md

 7. Assign the token to a specific user.
 8. Set the access token to expire after 10 years.
 **_CAUTION:_**
-While best practice is typically to have expiring access tokens that rotate, we recommend letting Shipyard tokens run as long as possible to prevent interruption to your Fleets.
+While best practice is typically to have expiring access tokens that rotate, we recommend letting Platform tokens run as long as possible to prevent interruption to your Fleets.

 9. Click **Generate**.